fat-fuzzy/rocks/apps/doc/src/assets/blog/000+expect-change.md

 date_created: '2024-08-31'
 date_updated: '2024-08-31'
 slug: what-to-expect
-description: 'A welcome post where I lay down the essentials of what you might expect from this blog.'
+description: 'A welcome post where I lay down the essentials of what you might expect from this blog'
 author: 'patiboh'
 ---